Predation: Search

 Predators have a choice of search modes ranging from sit-and-wait to active or widely foraging.
 The sit-and-wait method is most suitable if the prey are dense and mobile, and the predator has low energy requirements.
 Wide foraging expends more energy, and is used when prey is sedentary or sparsely distributed.
 There is a continuum of search modes with intervals between periods of movement ranging from seconds to months.
-Sharks, sunfish, Insectivorous birds and shrews are almost always moving while web-building spiders, aquatic invertebrates, praying mantises and kestrels rarely move.
+Sharks, sunfish, insectivorous birds and shrews are almost always moving while web-building spiders, aquatic invertebrates, praying mantises and kestrels rarely move.
 In between, plovers and other shorebirds, freshwater fish including crappies, and the larvae of coccinellid beetles (ladybirds), alternate between actively searching and scanning the environment.

 The black-browed albatross regularly flies hundreds of kilometres across the nearly empty ocean to find patches of food.

 Prey distributions are often clumped, and predators respond by looking for patches where prey is dense and then searching within patches.
 Where food is found in patches, such as rare shoals of fish in a nearly empty ocean, the search stage requires the predator to travel for a substantial time, and to expend a significant amount of energy, to locate each food patch.
-For example, the black-browed albatross regularly makes foraging flights to a range of around 700 km, up to a maximum foraging range of 3000 km for breeding birds gathering food for their young.
+The black-browed albatross regularly makes foraging flights to a range of around 700 km, up to a maximum foraging range of 3000 km for breeding birds gathering food for their young.
 (Note: A range of 3000 kilometres means a flight distance of at least 6000 kilometres out and back.)
 With static prey, some predators can learn suitable patch locations and return to them at intervals to feed.
 The optimal foraging strategy for search has been modelled using the marginal value theorem.

 Search patterns often appear random.
 One such is the Lévy walk, that tends to involve clusters of short steps with occasional long steps.
 It is a good fit to the behaviour of a wide variety of organisms including bacteria, honeybees, sharks and human hunter-gatherers.